-14. Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum.

-This topic was covered in elective coursework.
-This topic was not covered.
+- 14. Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

-Score explanation: Foundations of Clinical Practice 1 includes modules (didactic and small-group discussion) addressing planetary health/ESH: "Social Determinants of Health" and "Poverty, Neighborhood, and Environment."
+Score explanation: The MS1 Course Foundations of Clinical Practice 1 (didactic and small-group discussion) addresses planetary health/ESH in the modules, "Social Determinants of Health" and "Poverty, Neighborhood, and Environment."
 These address the unequal distribution of exposure to anthropogenic environmental pollutants, such that low SES, women, communities of color, children, homeless populations, and older adults are more likely to experience higher exposure rates and adverse effects.